japila-books/apache-spark-internals/docs/storage/BlockManager.md

 SparkEnv.get.blockManager.memoryStore
 ----

-The MemoryStore is used (via `SparkEnv.get.blockManager.memoryStore` reference) when Task is requested to xref:scheduler:Task.adoc#run[run] (that has finished and requests the MemoryStore to xref:storage:MemoryStore.adoc#releaseUnrollMemoryForThisTask[releaseUnrollMemoryForThisTask]).
+The MemoryStore is used (via `SparkEnv.get.blockManager.memoryStore` reference) when Task is requested to scheduler:Task.md#run[run] (that has finished and requests the MemoryStore to storage:MemoryStore.md#releaseUnrollMemoryForThisTask[releaseUnrollMemoryForThisTask]).

 == [[diskStore]] DiskStore

-BlockManager creates a xref:DiskStore.adoc[DiskStore] (with the <<diskBlockManager, DiskBlockManager>>) when <<creating-instance, created>>.
+BlockManager creates a DiskStore.md[DiskStore] (with the <<diskBlockManager, DiskBlockManager>>) when <<creating-instance, created>>.

 .DiskStore and BlockManager
 image::DiskStore-BlockManager.png[align="center"]